//

 Where is Tara Iti Golf Club?

-You will find Tara Iti Golf Club around 100km north of New Zealand’s capital Auckland.
+You will find Tara Iti Golf Club around 100km north of New Zealand’s biggest city, Auckland.
 It’s situated on the east coast of the North Island.

 Can the public play at Tara Iti?